 So while you may get those brown sugar clumps broken down, you’ve not actually fixed the underlying issue.
+And baking with dried-out brown sugar isn’t going to give you great results.
 Any of the other above methods I listed will work correctly to give your brown sugar new life!

 How to Keep Brown Sugar Soft

 I am a big believer in keeping a terra cotta disk in my brown sugar container.
 The other methods I described will soften hardened brown sugar, but the terra cotta method will also keep your brown sugar soft for a long time.
 Keep your brown sugar in an airtight container that’s not too big so there’s as little excess air space as possible.
 Add one of these disks, and you’ll easily be able to keep that sugar nice and soft.